 Reference To do what?
 In what circumstances?
 To whom?
-Companion Animals Act Section 10b Where a companion animal that is required to be registered is not registered, notice is given to the owner of the animal requiring the owner to register the animal within 28 days after the date the notice is given.
-Owner of the dog or cat CATS Section 31 & 31A Nuisance order - issued where a cat persistently makes a noise, or the noise continues to such a degree or extent that it unreasonably interferes with the peace, comfort or convenience of any person in any other premise or where a cat repeatedly damages anything outside the property on which it is ordinarily kept.
-Owner of the cat DOGS Section 18 Dog Secured or Seized .
-An authorised officer before leaving the property where a dog is secured or seized, and the property is believed to be occupied by the dog's owner, must provide a notice as to the reasons why the dog has been secured or seized, and the method by which the dog has been secured, or the place to which it has been taken, as the case may be.
-Occupier of premises Note: Section 57 of this Act allows seizure of an attacking and / or biting dog and where control requirements associated with restricted breeds are not complied with without notice.
-Section 21A (32A &32B) such a degree or extent that it ur another premise; repeatedly defe a dog is habitually at large, persistently barks or makes a noise that continues to reasonably interferes with the peace, comfort or convenience of any person in ecates outside the property; repeatedly chases or runs at any person or vehicle; on and / or repeatedly causes substantial damage to anything outside the Owner of the dog Section 34 Declaration of a dangerous dog - Council can declare a dog as dangerous where it displays unreasonable aggression or is a dog kept for hunting purposes.
-Owners may also voluntarily declare their pet as a dangerous dog.
-Owner of the dog Section 58A a dog is of a breed or kind of dog eclaration of a restricted breed of dog - Council can declare a dog as restricted where it is of the opinion th dog is of a breed or kind of dog referred to in section 55 (1) (a)-(d1), or is a cross-breed of any such breed or nd of dog.
-The owners will be required to obtain a breed or temperament assessment (as referred to in sectio 3C) in relation to the dog.
-Clarence Valley Council Policy
+Companion Animals Act 1998 Section 10b t is required to be registered is not registered, notice is given to the owner of the egister the animal within 28 days after the date the notice is given.
+Owner of the dog or cat CATS Section 31 & 31A extent that it unreasonably inter e a cat persistently makes a noise, or the noise continues to such a degree or feres with the peace, comfort or convenience of any person in any other premise ages anything outside the property on which it is ordinarily kept.
+Owner of the cat DOGS Section 18 the property is believed to be o uthorised officer, before leaving the property where a dog is secured or seized, and ecupied by the dog's owner, must provide notice as to the reasons why the dog has emethod by which the dog has been secured, or the place to which it has been Occupier of premises Note: Section 57 of this Act allows the seizure of an attacking and/or biting dog and where control requirements associated with restricted breeds are not complied with without notice.
+Section 21A (32A &32B) such a degree or extent that it used another premise; repeatedly de e a dog is habitually at large, persistently barks or makes a noise that continues to unreasonably interferes with the peace, comfort or convenience of any person in fecates outside the property; repeatedly chases or runs at any person or vehicle; rson and/or repeatedly causes substantial damage to anything outside the property Owner of the dog Section 34 dangerous dog - Council can declare a dog as menacing or dangerous where it ion or is a dog kept for hunting purposes.
+Owners may also voluntarily declare gerous dog.
+Owner of the dog Section 58A a dog is of a breed or kind of do eed of dog - Council can declare a dog as restricted where it is of the opinion that og referred to in section 55 (1) (a)-(d1), or is a cross-breed of any such breed or required to obtain a breed or temperament assessment (as referred to in section Owner of the dog

 Appendix: Table Summary of relevant Orders, the circumstances under which an order may be issued and to whom the Orders should be issued Reference To do what?
 In what circumstances?
 To whom?
-Local Government Act Order 18 (Sec 124) Not to keep birds or animals on premises, other than of such kinds, in such numbers or in such manner as specified in the order Birds or animals kept on premises are: (a) in the case of any premises (whether or not in a catchment district) - of an inappropriate kind or number or are kept inappropriately, or Occupier of premises (b) in the case of premises in a catchment district - birds or animals (being birds or animals that are suffering from a disease which is communicable to man or to other birds or animals) or pigs
+Local Gove ernment Act 1993 Order 18 (Sec 124) Not to keep birds or animals on premises, other than of such kinds, in such numbers or in such manner as specified in the order Birds or animals kept on premises are: (a) in the case of any premises (whether or not in a catchment district) - of an inappropriate kind or number or are kept inappropriately, or Occupier of premises (b) in the case of premises in a catchment district - birds or animals (being birds or animals that are suffering from a disease which is communicable to man or to other birds or animals) or pigs

-NOTE: Section 20 of the Impounding Act prescribes animals that are abandoned, unattended or trespassing may be impounded.
+NOTE: Section 18 of the Public Spaces (Unattended Property) Act 2021 prescribes animals that are abandoned, unattended or trespassing may be impounded.